-And Bushe was quick to tell the new owners to pay off the mortgages, which varied from 4 million to ten million baht or move out; and ,according to Laurie, Bushe broke the news with relish.
+And Bushe, said Laurie, was quick to tell the new owners to pay off the mortgages, which varied from 4 million to ten million baht or move out; and ,according to Laurie, Bushe broke the news with relish.

 Laurie and his Indonesian wife Ana had bought a Michelangelo Style Pool Villa for that 11.2 million Thai baht.